cafestifflered/ChatRestrict/README.md

 ```

 ### Default rules.yml
-This is the default rules.yml file which includes a ruleset (with two contained rules) and another separate rule.
+This is the default rules.yml file which includes a ruleset (with two contained rules) and two other separate rules.
 With these default values, chat is allowed on every day of the week except between 11:59 PM and 12:00 AM.
 Three fake commands are also blocked, regardless of if the ruleset is true.
+The time between 4:32 AM and 4:33 AM has chat blocked, also regardless of whether other rules are true.

 For example, if the server admin wanted they could add a "disallowed_commands" rule type to a ruleset, along with rules for specific times and days of the week, to restrict those commands on a specific schedule (unless the player has a bypass permission).
 ```yaml